wheresrhys/fetch-mock/README.md

 ### Environment doesn't support requiring fetch-mock?

 - If your client-side code or tests do not use a loader that respects the browser field of package.json use `require('fetch-mock/es5/client')`.
-This can also be loaded directly in a script tag as `./node_modules/fetch-mock/es5/client.js` (Disclaimer: I haven't actually tried this, but it should work)
+- If your client-side tests do not run in a browserified environment, you can include the precompiled `node_modules/fetch-mock/es5/client-browserified.js` in a script tag.
+This loads fetch-mock into the `FetchMock` global variable.
 - For server side tests running in nodejs 0.12 or lower use `require('fetch-mock/es5/server')`

 ### Polyfilling fetch